-- Introduce measures, such as Vision Zero, to improve safety for all individuals who use Georgia Avenue, including drivers, transit users, bicyclists and pedestrians. - Balance regional traffic demands and proposed infrastructure improvements with the need to prioritize multi-modal options, such as public transit, walking and bicycling. - Improve the wellness of the community by reducing health-related impacts associated with poor pedestrian facilities, vehicular conflicts and emissions. - Encourage efficient and affordable alternatives to single-occupancy vehicular travel and meet the needs of those with limited mobility options. - Prioritize infrastructure investments that create access to opportunity. - B. Reimagine Thinking about familiar places with new ideas - Provide healthy, safe and affordable housing choices for people of all income levels, household sizes and stages of life. - Create solutions for improved ecological health and the elimination of disproportionate environmental burdens. - Remedy past environmental impacts and protect against future ecological degradation. - Enhance the public realm by providing green infrastructure (e.g. safe and accessible parks, stormwater systems and usable open space) that meet the needs of all users. - Limit displacement by encouraging equitable transitoriented development and infrastructure that provide access and opportunity.
+- Introduce measures, such as Vision Zero, to improve safety for all individuals who use Georgia Avenue, including drivers, transit users, bicyclists, and pedestrians. - Balance regional traffic demands and proposed infrastructure improvements with the need to prioritize multi-modal options, such as public transit, walking, and bicycling. - Improve the wellness of the community by reducing health-related impacts associated with poor pedestrian facilities, vehicular conflicts and emissions. - Encourage efficient and affordable alternatives to single-occupancy vehicular travel and meet the needs of those with limited mobility options. - Prioritize infrastructure investments that create access to opportunity.

-C. Reinvest - Increasing the value (monetary and societal) of community places for an enhanced experience
+B. Reinvest - Increasing the value (monetary and societal) of community places for an enhanced experience